thiagosequeira/thiagosequeira/README.md

 ### Thiago Sequeira

-Argentinian data professional, with 3+ years in dynamic data teams.
-Proficient in Python, SQL, and Power BI.
+Argentinian data professional, with 4+ years in dynamic data teams.
+Proficient in Power BI, SQL and Python.
 Dedicated to optimizing data processes and extracting actionable insights from complex datasets.
 Motivated by the satisfaction of overcoming challenges.

 - Check out my [website](https://www.thiagosequeira.vercel.app/) to see more about me.